microchip-pic-avr-examples/avr128db48-basic-uart-comms-mcc/README.md

 ![Rename Pins](images/renamePins.png)

-Note from the Curiosity Nano schematics that the SW0 is active LOW and connected directly to pin PB2 through a current limiting resistor.
+Note from the Curiosity Nano schematics that the SW0 is active-LOW and connected directly to pin PB2 through a current limiting resistor.
 To eliminate unknown states, the switch pin will need to have a pull-up resistor.
 The AVR128DB48 device family features integrated *Weak PullUps* which can be enabled by checking the box for the associated pin in the Weak Pullup column of the **Easy View**:

 ![Enabling Weak Pullups](images/enableWeakPullups.png)

 An Input/Sense Configuration (ISC) will be generated when the voltage on the pin associated with SW0 changes.
-Since the switch on the Curiosity Nano board is active LOW, this means that the switch resting state will be HIGH until pressed.
+Since the switch on the Curiosity Nano board is active-LOW, this means that the switch resting state will be HIGH until pressed.
 Therefore, the Input/Sense Configuration column setting for the SW0 pin is configured to trigger on the Sense Falling Edge transition of the pin voltage using the drop-down menu:

 ![Enabling Sense Falling Edge](images/negativeISC.png)